 - 1. Urban areas are 2 to 10 degrees warmer than non-urban areas.
 Promote more green space, like parks, in urban areas. - 2.
 Install materials that are reflective or have vegetation. - 3.
-Prioritize neighborhoods that lack trees for tree planting programs. - 4.
+Prioritize neighborhoods without trees or lack of trees for tree planting programs. - 4.
 Support weatherization assistance programs.
 See Local Resources.